koushikmuralidharan/sapseq-ago2-clip/README.md

 ### Generate a CSV

 #### 1. For `--sapseq`
 1. Enter your data in the `NAME, INPUT_PATH, CLASS_TIM` format in the first text area.
+T = target, I = input, M = miRNA
 2. Example input:

 input1,/path/to/input1.fastq.gz,I